The K9 Natural Dog Food Review: Tested & Evaluated 2023

 Considering this food seems to taste great and it’s also a hit with picky eaters, we’re giving it 5 out of 5 in this category.

 These are freeze-dried recipes, so there is a very high proportion of animal protein and fat in comparison with traditional kibble.
 Of course, there is a slight variation between recipes, but most of the recipes have a similar composition: around 35% minimum crude protein, 35% - 37% minimum crude fat.
 This is way above the minimum recommended by the American Association of Feed Control Officials (AAFCO) which states a minimum of 18% protein and 5% crude fat.

 The recipes also go above the recommended percentages for puppies and pregnant dogs that prescribe a minimum of 25% protein.
 This means that even if this food isn’t specifically formulated for puppies or nursing dogs, it can be used with those groups in appropriate portions.

 PRO TIP: Always ask your vet about portions before giving your pup a new food, especially if they are young!

 Our team appreciated the traceability of the ingredients as well.
-This has become a bigger concern in bigger years, since many mainstream pet food companies use cheaper ingredients sourced from countries like China, Indonesia and Taiwan.
-Their origin means quality control can be lacking and sometimes specific ingredients have been contaminated with dangerous materials (like in 2007)
+This has become a bigger concern in recent years, since many mainstream pet food companies use cheaper ingredients sourced from countries like China, Indonesia and Taiwan.
+Their origin means quality control can be lacking and sometimes specific ingredients have been contaminated with dangerous materials (like in 2007).

-We like the overall composition so we’re giving this brand 5 out of 5.
+We like the overall composition so our panel of pros agreed to give this brand 5 out of 5.